resource-watch/slate/source/includes/api/_dataset.md

 - `cronPattern`: [cron](https://en.wikipedia.org/wiki/Cron) expression representing when and how frequently the synchronization process should take place.
 The host executing these tasks use UTC timezone.
 - `url`: publicly available URL from where the automatic synchronization mechanism will load the data to replace/concatenate to your dataset.

-Keep in mind that, like their manual counterparts, modifications to a dataset done by the automatic synchronization mechanism will be blocked if a dataset's `overwrite` is set to true.
-This can be a silent blocker to your automatic synchronization process, but also intentionally used to block it, for example, should you want to prevent automatic updates for a brief period of time.
+Internally, the automatic synchronization mechanism will call either the [dataset concatenation](#concatenate-and-append-data-to-a-document-based-dataset) or [dataset overwrite](#overwrite-data-for-a-document-based-dataset) endpoint.
+If that internal request fails - for example, if `overwrite` is set to `false` - the sync process will fail silently.
+If you have the `ADMIN` role, you can use the `/v1/task` endpoint to see scheduled tasks and their error output, but otherwise this failure will be invisible to end users.

+On the other hand, if the request goes through, but the concatenation/overwrite process fails - for example, if the URL provided is not available - then your dataset `status` will be set to `error` and the `errorMessage` field will give you a simple description of what happened.

+To see the details (including the date) of the last operation performed on the dataset, use the link in the `taskId` field.

 ## Flush dataset cache